 Despite its high levels of biodiversity, endemism, and economic significance, this eco-region lacks sufficient legal protection and faces enormous threats including unsustainable fishing practices, industrial pollution, and unmanaged tourism.

-Residing in the transition zone between aquatic and land environments, mangrove forests maintain the food chain of coastal ecosystems.
 Mangroves are tropical trees with intricate root systems that thrive in conditions most plants could never tolerate — salty, muddy, coastal waters.
 These ecosystems are generally found in warmer areas between the latitudes of 32 degrees north and 38 degrees south.
 Nature and Culture’s Bajo Baudó Regional Protected Area in Colombia conserves 776,000 acres, including 113,000 acres of mangrove forests, which protect against storm surges and coastal erosion and provide nursery habitat for juvenile shrimp and fish.
 It is the largest mangrove area in the Department of Chocó.

 Mangrove forests provide shelter for a variety of marine life and are important nursery areas for young marine animals, from 1-inch gobies to 10-foot sharks.
 With the ability to store vast amounts of carbon — up to 10 times more carbon than tropical forests — these ecosystems are key weapons in the fight against climate change.

-Wetlands—places where the land is covered by shallow water—cover just 6% of the Earth’s surface.
-They provide food, clean water, storm protection, and refuge for countless people and animals around the world.
+Wetlands are places where land is covered by shallow water.
+These ecosystems provide food, clean water, storm protection, and refuge for countless people and animals around the world.
 Despite their global significance, an estimated one-half of all wetlands on the planet have disappeared.

 At 42 million acres, the Pantanal is the world’s largest tropical wetland.